staten island fathers rights lawyers

 How we can help

 Whatever the case might be, our team of Staten Island father’s rights lawyers are ready to help.
 We can help explain New York custody laws and how they might apply to your case.
-The court bases their decisions on the best interests of the child.
-When they determine the child’s best interests, they look at the parenting skills of both parents.
+The court bases their decisions on the interests of the child.
+When they determine the child’s interests, they look at the parenting skills of both parents.
 They look at whether the parents can cooperate to raise the child together.

 We’re familiar with how the court decides these cases, and we’re ready to help you prepare your case.
 You may need to testify about your involvement with your child.
 We may need to call teachers, day care providers and family friends to testify about your close relationship with your child.
 We can prepare legal arguments that show the court how New York law applies to the case in your favor.